JuliaLang/julia/doc/manual/variables-and-scoping.rst

-rule works out well in practice, since the vast majority of variables assigned inside functions are intended to be local variables, and using global variables should be the exception rather than the rule, especially assigning new values to them.
+rule works out well in practice, since the vast majority of variables assigned inside functions are intended to be local variables, and using global variables should be the exception rather than the rule, and assigning new values to them even more so.

 One last example shows that an outer assignment introducing ``x`` need not come before an inner usage::